[ verb uh-soh-shee-eyt, -see-; noun, adjective, uh-soh-shee-it, -eyt, -see- ]

 Origin of associate

-Synonyms for associate
+synonym study for associate

 Example sentences from the Web for non-associated

 Local memory is the ability to retain and recall isolated and non-associated facts.Memoirs of Orange Jacobs|Orange Jacobs

 However, it is also possible that these were merely tracks of non-associated wolves that were also traveling through the area.